-- 1. Student must sit in an assigned seat when coming into the room. - 2.
-Students must get a tardy slip if late for study hall. - Roll shall be taken and recorded. - 4.
-The study hall must be guiet. - 5.
+- 1. Students must sit in an assigned seat when coming into the room. - 2.
+Students must get a tardy slip if late for study hall. - 3.
+Roll shall be taken and recorded. - 4.
+The study hall must be quiet. - 5.
 Students must have studies to work on or material to read with them upon arrival. - 6.
 Students shall not talk or whisper except with the teacher's permission. - 7.
-Students wishing to study together may do so with the teacher's permission. - 8.
-Sleeping will not be allowed. - 9.
-Students shall not have their feet on the furniture nor re-arrange the furniture. - 10.
-No more than one student at a time may go to the restroom, unless an emergency arises.
+Students wishing to study together may do so with the teacher's permission.